eckslopez/pg/README.md

 - One database per tenant
 - One dedicated schema per tenant (`app`)
 - One login role per tenant
-- Strict CONNECT privileges
+- Strict `CONNECT` privileges
-- Locked-down public schema
+- Locked-down `public` schema
-- Safe search_path settings
+- Safe `search_path` settings

-It uses Docker and docker-compose to start a Postgres instance and automatically initialize tenant databases.
+It uses Docker and docker-compose to start a PostgreSQL instance and automatically initialize tenant databases.
 A test script verifies that tenants cannot connect to or read data from each other’s databases.

 ## Project Structure

 ```
 pg-multitenant/
 ├── docker-compose.yml